 Some creatures don't show up unless they are surprised.
-(What is surprised …?)
-Of course, creatures with a rarity of 3 are set so that they are difficult to find, so people who hate losing may be addicted to it.
+(What's a surprise …?)
+Of course, creatures with a rarity of 3 are set so that they can't be found easily, so people who don't like to lose may be addicted to it.

-As a caveat, there was a scene where the "record stone" stopped responding when I was in the same place for a certain period of time, perhaps to prevent it from getting in the way of other visitors.
-After spending a while in another place, it started to react again, so please refer to it when you go to "Zukan Museum Ginza".
+As a caveat, there was a scene where the "stone of record" stopped responding when I was in the same place for a certain period of time, probably to prevent it from getting in the way of other visitors.
+After spending a while in another place, it will react again, so please refer to it when you go to "Zukan Museum Ginza".

 You can get one random card from the recorded creatures!

-This is the last goal area that I arrived at while getting excited.
+The final goal area that I arrived at while getting excited like this.
 A mysterious monitor is installed in the middle of the space surrounded by fantastic graphics.

 When the ending is over, a large receipt will be printed from the pedestal.
 This is called "proof of record" and tells you how many creatures you were able to record.
 I don't have all kinds of comps!
 It took about 40 minutes to record only about 60% of the total … I want to revenge again.